 Batch Build

 NetPhantom provides a command line interface to the build system in order to use it in conjunction with external Make systems such as Ant.
 This is typically used when several applications are modules of a larger application.
 The larger application could consist of just a configuration "umbrella" of which applications to include.
 From such configuration, the resulting final application would require to compile the module applications first, followed by the "umbrella" application.
+Using Batch Build or Compile Distribution, this can be accomplished, with the final result as a Jar file.
+Requirements

-Batch building requires the Java Development Kit (JDK), not the Runtime Environment (JRE), as the Java compiler is part of the JDK.
-The JDK version can be 1.6 or better.
-If you are creating applications targeting a NetPhantom Server running Java 7, use JDK 1.7 or better.
+Runtime Environment (JRE), as the Java compiler is part of the JDK.
+The JDK version can

 Performing a Batch Build

-The batch building uses a Java command line interface without a GUI that can easily be integrated with build tools such as Ant.
-Basically the parameters to the batch build are the applications to build.
+that can easily be integrated with build tools such as Ant.
+Basically the parameters

 The syntax is as follows: